zen-masters/Zen-UV/mkdocs_2.1.3/stack.md

 ## Unstack

-Shift Islands from Manual Stacks in given direction.
+Shift Islands from Manual Stacks in the given direction.

 ## Stack Mode
 Mode for Stacking.